• Home

 Eastern State was finally decommissioned in 1971, after 142 years of function.

-How to visit the Eastern State Penitentiary
+Visiting The Eastern State Penitentiary

 The disabled prison is open for visitation every day from 10:00 am to 5:00 pm at 2027 Fairmount Ave.
 For $12, you get an audio guide and take the tour for as long as you feel like it.